hermangroup/docs/wallets/recovery.rst

 Long-time users of cryptocurrency sometimes find old wallet files on USB drives or cloud storage that they have forgotten about.
 Others may have a backup, but can't remember the software they used to create it, or have forgotten the password.
-Other users may have an old version of Dash Core that no longer works because the network has upgraded.
+Other users may have an old version of Historia Core that no longer works because the network has upgraded.
 This documentation is intended to help these users restore access to their funds.